Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 robot 68:
 - By bugpesto.
-- Reworked the original icon to look more similar to the base design of a Bob-omb.
+- Reworked the original icon to look more similar to the base design of a Bob-omb [fixme, leg and foot + more transparent extra].

 spider 1:
 - By RetroAdvance64.